Is it too late to fill out the FAFSA/CADAA and receive financial aid for this year?

 I dropped my classes?
 Do I have to pay back my financial aid I received?
 If so, how?

 If you reduce your class load and have received financial aid, you may be required to return (pay back) financial aid.
 Prior to withdrawal, contact Student Financial Services to learn how dropping your class(es) will impact your financial aid.
 After you withdraw, please allow up to 30 days for Student Financial Services and Accounting to process the changes to your aid and your student account.
 If your withdrawal results in a return of financial aid, your student account will reflect the returned aid as a fee labeled, "miscellaneous".
 All fees are required to be paid in-full before being authorized to register for future semesters at SRJC.
-Click here to learn how to pay your fees.
+Learn how to pay your fees.